We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 This recipe tastes great with typical American summer foods like:

 Gather the ingredients for the dressing: olive oil, red wine vinegar, sugar, fine sea salt, and black pepper.
 Mince the garlic, remove the thyme leaves from the sprig, chiffonade the fresh basil, and grate the lemon zest on a Microplane.

-Whisk the salad ingredients together in a medium sized bowl, then slowly pour in the olive oil.
+Whisk the ingredients together in a medium sized bowl, then slowly pour in the olive oil.

 Continue to whisk until the Italian dressing is well combined.

 Add the chopped red onion to the salad dressing.
 This will give the red onion time to deflame.
 Let it sit for at least 10 minutes.

 Gather the ingredients for the salad.
 I know it’s a lot, but trust me, it tastes so good.
 Chop, dice, slice, grate and cut into strips all these delicious veggies, cheeses, and salami.